kidaa30/ohimanual/content/NP_practical.md

 If the case is that corals, sponges, and  then you might be able to use FAO data, which is the data source of the Global Assessments.
 Otherwise, you will have to find comparable data in your area or consult local statistical offices and local fisheries managers to get harvest values similar to landing values and any other kinds of stock assessments.
 The IUCN offers quantified assessments of risk to species, but that is more appropriate for biodiversity; CITES signatory data may be more appropriate for the trade products.
 Exposure can be calculated spatially, and for this you should be able to find or produce your own maps if possible.
 Your maps might have finer resolution than those in global resolution.

+#### Gap-filling

+> TIP: When checking your data, check cases where country-product pair has 0 for sustainability score, but relatively high harvest ratio (curr harvest/peak harvest) – it may be a flag that the sustainability score is off (eg because the habitat area is off)

+> TIP: Explore simplifying gap-filling: use correlation model of dollar value vs. harvested tonnage, while discarding the part of script using dollar ratio (current dollar value)/(peak dollar value) as a gap-filler for harvest ratio.

+> TIP: Switch the gap-filling order: using the dollar value correlation model first (in cases where the most recent year has no harvest reported but has dollar value reported, that’s a better estimate than using the harvest from the previous year), then gap-fill any remaining cases of missing harvest for the current year with harvest from the previous year

 ### Appendix - source materials
 #### Global Data Approach (Technical Notes)